SIDbot-777/auto-annotated-portfolio/content/pages/projects/project-one.md

 colors: colors-a
 date: '2021-10-15'
 client: WE CAN ASSIST WITH FOLLOWING
+description: >-
-description: SELECT THE SERVICE AND MAIL ME WITH WORK.
+  SELECT THE SERVICE AND MAIL ME WITH WORK AND TOU WILL GET REPLY WITHIN 15 MINUTES.
+ENJOY THE RESEARCH-
 featuredImage:
   type: ImageBlock
   url: /images/6783643.png